Redback-Operations/redback-documentation/docs/web-mobile-app-dev/frontend/getting-started.md

 - IDE or editor of choice (e.g., WebStorm, VS Code)
 - Terminal of choice (e.g., Git Bash, Command Prompt, WSL, MacOS Terminal)
 - Web browser
-- Collaborator access to this repository (if you are a team member)
 - Git credentials configured on your machine

 ### Recommended